bottlenoselabs/docs/software/releases/README.md

 assembly-versioning-scheme: None # With the newer SDK style projects in .NET, preference is to pass the version during `dotnet build` explicitly as a property parameter
 ```

 2. Setup a GitHub action workflow `main.yml` (can be named differently but must have `.yml` extension).
 Assumes the main branch is `main` on GitHub.
 Assumes the secret `MYGET_ACCESS_TOKEN` and `NUGET_ACCESS_TOKEN` are setup in GitHub.
-Assumes actions are enabled for the repository.
+Assumes GitHub Actions are enabled for the repository.
 Place the `.yml` file in repository under `.github/workflows/`.

+See [PIPELINES.md](./..//pipelines/README.md) for more details on CI/CD using GitHub Actions.

 ```yml
 on: